Mapledurham Playing Fields

 For information about our current activities and contact details, please see our Programme.

-To maintain links with our history and also local connections, we continue to use the names of the groups from which Econet was formed where appropriate.
+To maintain links with our history and local connections, we continue to use the names of the groups which have amalgamated with Econet where appropriate, such as in the naming of work parties or, in the case of the Friends, when referring to those participating in such work parties.
 However all activities are Econet activities and all volunteers are Econet volunteers.
+Econet is not an 'umbrella group'.

 In June 2013 Newbury & Thatcham Green Gym which had been started by TCV in May 2012, became part of Econet when TCV's funding for the group ended.
 In June 2014 TCV obtained further funding for the group's development and in April 2015 they became an independent group.